-In business at Calvin, we are compelled by a larger story at work in God’s plan for the world.
-Ultimately, our marketing plans, accounting ledgers and start-up designs serve as channels to improve life and create a sense of purpose for people in our communities and around the world.
+In Calvin's business department, we are compelled by a larger story at work in God’s plan for the world.
+Ultimately, our marketing plans, accounting ledgers, and start-up designs serve as channels to improve life and create a sense of purpose for people both in our communities and around the world.

-Because we take God's call to influence the world seriously, every course and real-world learning opportunity is designed to challenge you to pursue excellence in business.
-When you graduate, you will be ready with the right combination of knowledge, skills and heart to lead in your area of interest.
+Because we take seriously God's call to influence the world, every course and real-world learning opportunity is designed to challenge you to pursue excellence in business.
+When you graduate, you will be equipped with the right combination of knowledge, skills, and heart to lead in your area of interest.

 Calvin business professors are committed Christians who have both applied experience in the business world and academic and professional credentials.
-As such, they are both master teachers and excellent advisors when it comes to planning your career in business.
-Our professors have expertise in many areas, from small business management and corporate accounting to marketing research, international business and non-profit management.
+As such, they are excellent teachers and advisors when it comes to planning your career in business.
+Our professors have expertise in many areas, including small business management, corporate accounting, marketing research, international business, and non-profit management.

 of business and accounting majors get real-world business experience through course consulting projects and internships.